 Bullhorn is the enterprise option for large staffing firms.
 Starting at roughly $99/user/month with a reported $20,000+ annual minimum, Bullhorn’s total cost often exceeds Crelate’s after factoring in $1,000-$50,000+ implementation fees and ~$750/month for automation add-ons.
 Good for large agencies with payroll and back-office needs, but expensive for mid-market teams.

-Some CRM-focused platforms in this space offer free tiers that let small agencies test the platform before committing, but they typically gate meaningful automation features behind higher-priced plans.
-When comparing any of these options, calculate the total cost for your specific team size over 2-3 years rather than comparing sticker prices.
-Per-user platforms penalize growth, while flat-rate tools reward it.
+Some CRM-focused platforms in this space offer free tiers that let small agencies test before committing, but they typically gate meaningful automation behind higher-priced plans.
+Calculate total cost for your specific team size over 2-3 years rather than comparing sticker prices.
+Per-user platforms penalize growth.
+Flat-rate tools reward it.

 Is Crelate the Right Fit for Your Agency?